xCyberpunkx/Python-ChatBot/README.md

 Sign up for an API key at the OpenAI website.
 Set the API key as an environment variable in your terminal: export OPENAI_API_KEY='your-api-key'

+Usage
+To use the GPT Bot, run the following command: python bot.py